Debug a Standalone Stateflow Chart

 Exit debug mode and interrupt the execution.

-When you execute the standalone chart from the Stateflow editor, this action removes the chart object from the MATLAB workspace.
+When you execute the standalone chart from the Stateflow Editor, this action removes the chart object from the MATLAB workspace.

 In state or transition actions containing more than one statement, you can step through the individual statements one at a time by selecting Step Over.
 The Stateflow Editor highlights each statement before executing it.

-When Stateflow is in debug mode, the Symbols window displays the value of each data object in the chart.
+When Stateflow is in debug mode, the Symbols pane displays the value of each data object in the chart.
 You can also examine data values by pointing to a state or a transition in the chart.
 A tooltip displays the value of each data object used in the selected state or transition.

-enter the new value by using the name
+new value by using the keyword

-this in place of the chart
+this in place of the

-object name.
+chart object name.
 For instance, to change the value of the local data

 this.x = 7